susannaelsie/STAT545-hw01-klassen-susanna/README.md

 ## For more information

-For more details on the course, and this and other assigments, see the <a href=http://stat545.com>Website</a>
+For more details on the course, and this and other assigments, see the course <a href=http://stat545.com>Website</a>